Larook/DRL_LUDO/test/progress.md

 maybe value forming a blockade more than selecting furhtest piece.

 after 222 epochs winrate is still around 28% with random players - which seem random.
 Things to change would be probably the batch size or again reading more about DQN.

+    change x axis to number of epochs plot the decision making epsilon and maybe add learning rate?

+read more on the stuff!